Generalized Closed-form Formulae for Feature-based Subpixel Alignment in Patch-based Matching: Experimental results

 \subsubsection{Accuracy of subpixel refinement}

-The results of our experiment, reported in Table~\ref{table:results1d}, show a clear benefit of the feature space interpolation formula when considering each pixel interval successively.
-The additional uncertainty brought by the larger number of feature vectors considered is too detrimental when using predictive interpolation.
+The results of our experiment, reported in Table~\ref{table:results1d}, show a clear benefit of the feature space interpolation formula when using Barycentric interpolation, as the peak performance obtained with this approach (a MAE of $0.124$px) is way better than the peak performance of any other approach.
+Especially the additional uncertainty brought by the larger number of feature vectors considered is too detrimental when using predictive interpolation.

 One important point to notice is that the proposed formulae seem to be much more impacted by the size of the correlation windows than the cost-volume based formulae.
-For the NCC cost function and a large correlation windows ($9\times9$ and above), the method of Shimizu et Okutomi \cite{Shimizu2005} has superior performances.
+When using the NCC cost function and a large correlation window ($9\times9$ and above), the method of Shimizu and Okutomi \cite{Shimizu2005} has superior performances.
 The results in Table~\ref{table:results1d} indicate that other cost functions follow a similar trend.
-This is probably due to the fact that the disparities within the correlation window are not uniform, creating misalignments within the patches when they are matched \cite{bleyer2011patchmatch}.

-For cost function-based interpolation methods, this is not an issue, as the generated noise will be symmetric on each side of the optimum subpixel position, just like the parabola or equiangular kernel.
+This is probably due to the fact that the disparities within the correlation window are not uniform, creating misalignment within the patches when they are matched \cite{bleyer2011patchmatch}.
+This is, however, not an issue for cost function-based interpolation methods since the generated noise will be symmetric on each side of the optimum subpixel position, just like the parabola or equiangular kernel.
 For feature-based refinement, this will pose a problem, which will become more and more visible as the size of the correlation window, and thus the discrepancies between pixels disparities in the window, increases.

-It is also important to notice that feature-based interpolation is not suitable for the SAD cost function, with the equiangular cost-based refinement formula outperforming all alternative formulae for this cost function.
-However, the performance of any combination of method and correlation windows on SAD is still far from the best performing combination, which is feature based interpolation with a $5\times5$ correlation window and ZNCC cost function.
-In fact, feature-based interpolation with the ZNCC cost function is the best option for any correlation window size except for $11\times11$, for which SAD with equiangular cost refinement is.
+Note that feature-based interpolation is not suitable for the SAD cost function, with the equiangular cost-based refinement formula outperforming all alternative formulae for this cost function.
+However, the performance of any combination of method and correlation windows on SAD is still far from the best performing combination.

+The results of Kim and Kak's \cite{LMedSqFlow} image interpolation for MedS and ZMedS costs are very poor, but remember that their iterative algorithm \cite{LMedSqFlow} with which we are comparing our formulae is an approximation.
+These two cost functions also performed relatively poorly for the cost interpolation-based methods compared to other cost functions.
+This is probably because the pixel with the median square error is likely to be a different pixel for different neighboring image patches, causing additional noise even when interpolating in the cost space.